auth0-blog/wishlist-express-api/README.md

 - **Click on the image above, please, if you have any doubt on how to get the Auth0 Domain value**.

-With the `.env` configuration values set, run the API server by issuing the following command:
+With the `.env` configuration values set, you need to reload the project so that Express can see these new environment variables.

+**To reload the project, refresh the Glitch project page.**

 ### 4. Test the Live Server